-the equity of the investment fund is equal to the product of the nominal value and the number of units at the beginning, during its operation the equity is equal to the total net asset value of the investment fund rights within the same series may be issued on behalf of an investment fund.
+Units of one or more series with the same denomination and the same rights within the same series may be issued on behalf of an investment fund.
 The Fund Rules and the Prospectus specify in detail the characteristics in which individual series differ from each other.